pivotal/docs-tap/namespace-provisioner/issues-limitations.hbs.md

 limitation in kapp-controller.

-- Before performing any operations, such as uninstalling the provisioner or changing from the Controller mode to the GitOps mode, ensure that you edit the namespaces managed by the provisioner in the `namespace-provisioner.apps.tanzu.vmware.com/finalizer` finalizer.
+- Before performing any operations, such as uninstalling the provisioner or changing from Controller mode to GitOps mode, ensure that you edit the namespaces managed by the provisioner in the `namespace-provisioner.apps.tanzu.vmware.com/finalizer` finalizer.
 Either remove the label used to set the namespaces as managed or edit the namespace manifest and remove the finalizer entry.
 For more information, see